texastribune/scuole-data/README.md

 ## AskTED
 **Released: as information is updated**

-AskTED provides superintendents, principals and directory information for all schools and districts.
+[AskTED](https://tealprod.tea.state.tx.us/tea.askted.web/Forms/Home.aspx) provides superintendents, principals and directory information for all schools and districts.
 The `scuole` repo downloads data from AskTED directly and updates them in our database, so there's no need to manually download and add them to `scuole-data`.

-Instructions on what commands to run to update AskTED are in the [`scuole` README](https://github.com/texastribune/scuole).
+Instructions on what commands to run to update AskTED are in the [`scuole` README](https://github.com/texastribune/scuole#updating-askted-data).

-We download data from the [directory page](http://mansfield.tea.state.tx.us/TEA.AskTED.Web/Forms/DownloadFile.aspx) and the [personnel page](http://mansfield.tea.state.tx.us/TEA.AskTED.Web/Forms/DownloadFile2.aspx).
+As of 2023, the AskTED data is found on their [site](https://tealprod.tea.state.tx.us/tea.askted.web/Forms/Home.aspx) if you click on [`Download School and District File with Site Address`](https://tealprod.tea.state.tx.us/Tea.AskTed.Web/Forms/DownloadSite.aspx).
+This ensures that we have school and district address for the site of the school and district office rather than the mailing addresses (which can be P.O.
+Boxes).

+If the links above don't lead you to the correct data, then AskTED might have changed the link to the data.
+If so, then the commands to [update askTED data in the scuole database](https://github.com/texastribune/scuole#updating-askted-data) will fail, so make sure the links are updated with the correct headers names.

 ## Cohorts
 **Released: Annually in late April/early May**